-- Formal and informal educational assessment;
+- formal and informal educational assessment;

-- Formation of supportive relationships with the individual and with those involved in his or her educational development;
+- formation of supportive relationships with the individual and with those involved in his or her educational development;

-- Facilitation of communication between the individual, the family, the school, and involved professionals.
+- facilitation of communication between the individual, the family, the school, and involved professionals.

 Code of Ethics